code-with-amitk/Code-examples/System-Design/Concepts/Terms/README.md

 - **[Bootstraping?](Bootstraping)** How new node enters into network(Basically Distributed File sharing network).
 - **End Game / End Mode:** To download all end fragments, Bittorrent client sends requests to all of its peers.
 As soon client gets the ending fragment it sends cancel to peers.
 - **Flash Crowd:** Legitimate sudden burst in requests for a specific Web document or website.
 Eg: on New year wishes sent on facebook.
+- **Flooding:** Searching method in distributed enviornment.
+Node-1 floods data to be searched to all connected nodes.
+Generates Huge traffic.
+To mitigate traffic, TTL can be used.
 - **Free Riding:** Having selfish peers who do not contribute to the [swarm](/System-Design/Scalable/Distributed_Downloading_Systems/BitTorrent/Terms.md) just wanted to take file from swarm.
   - *Solution* Node will only send packet to that whose is in his [Neighbour set(NS)](/System-Design/Scalable/Distributed_Downloading_Systems/BitTorrent/Terms.md)
     - Example: Swarm=User-2...User-10.
 User-1 decides to connect user-2 for file.
 Now User-2 will only send file to user-1 when user-1 is in swarm downloaded from Tracker server.
 It means User-1 is also sending fragments.